laurengarcia/url-metadata/README.md

 ```

 ### Returns
 Returns a promise resolved with a JSON object.
-Note that the `url` field returned will be the last hop in the request chain.
-If you pass in a url from a url shortener you'll get back the final destination as the `url`.
+Note that the `url` field returned will be the last hop in the request chain if there are redirects.

 A basic template for the returned metadata object can be found in `lib/metadata-fields.js`.
 Any additional meta tags found on the page are appended as new fields to the object.

-The returned `metadata` object consists of key/value pairs as strings, with a few exceptions:
+The metadata object consists of key/value pairs as strings, with a few exceptions:
-- `redirects` is an object with a `count` (number) and `chain` (array of objects { `order`, `url`, `statusCode` }, see `index.d.ts` for details)
+- `redirects` is an object with `count` (number) and `chain` (array of `{ order, url, statusCode }`)
 - `hreflang`, `favicons`, and `responseHeaders` is an array of objects containing key/value pairs of strings
 - `jsonld` is an array of objects
-- all meta tags that begin with `citation_` (ex: `citation_author`) return with keys as strings and values that are an array of strings to conform to the [Google Scholar spec](https://www.google.com/intl/en/scholar/inclusion.html#indexing) which allows for multiple citation meta tags with different content values.
+- all meta tags that begin with `citation_` (ex: `citation_author`) return with keys as strings and values that are an array of strings conforming to the [Google Scholar spec](https://www.google.com/intl/en/scholar/inclusion.html#indexing) which allows for multiple citation meta tags with different content values.
 So if the html contains:
 ```
 <meta name="citation_author" content="Arlitsch, Kenning">
 <meta name="citation_author" content="OBrien, Patrick">